 The nature of cannabis completely changes when used in a therapy session.
 It transforms from calming stress, anxiety & PTSD symptoms to becoming an incredibly effective processing medicine.

-Perhaps more so than any other medicine we’ve encountered, cannabis undergoes a radical change and exhibits very different properties when used for psychotherapy.
+Perhaps more so than any other medicine we’ve encountered, cannabis undergoes a radical change and exhibits very different properties when used during psychotherapy.
 It moves from being a recreational or calming tool to being a deeply excavating, therapeutically supportive experience.
-Even clients who are well acquainted with cannabis and use it on a daily basis are surprised at how different it feels in therapy and what it can accomplish (see the first video listed below).
-Client’s will enter a legitimate altered state of psychedelic consciousness.
+Even clients who are well acquainted with cannabis and use it on a daily basis are surprised at how different it feels in therapy, and what it can accomplish (see the first video listed above).
+Client’s will enter an altered state of psychedelic consciousness.
 The Default Mode Network (I.e the flow of information and communication between brain regions) is temporarily disrupted which means there is less censorship and control from the conscious rational mind.
-Basically, your conscious mind gets out of its own way and allows more sensation, more repressed feeling, and more memory to arise from your subconscious mind in order to be processed.
+Basically, your conscious mind gets out of its own way and allows more sensation, more repressed feeling, and more memory to arise from your subconscious mind to be seen, felt and processed.
 This is a very therapeutically useful response.

 The pathway cannabis takes through a person’s system is not rational, linear, insight focused, or even verbal.
 This is another reason why this plant is not welcomed in traditional talk therapy.
 It is not particularly helpful at giving more insight, understanding or telling a story in therapy.
 It is however very helpful at giving you much greater access to areas of your mind that you normally are not in touch with in your ordinary, everyday, waking consciousness.
 It shares this ability to dive into your subconscious mind with other psychedelic medicines.
 Going below the defenses of your ego structure allows you to see what has actually been running the show and driving your symptoms.
 Most importantly, cannabis assisted psychotherapy supports your body (your autonomic nervous system) to process the strong emotionality and revelations that come out of psychedelic experiences.